 As a general surgeon for almost 29 years in El Dorado between 1971 and 1999 I had the privilege of serving many people with whom I had experiences during my formative years of growing up there.
 One of those patients was Dub Martin.
 He had an uncomplicated surgical problem which needed repair, and he came to me as a patient for that procedure.
 I had not seen him in years, but certainly knew about him and his reputation as a kind and Godly man.
 I was pleased and honored he selected me for his operation and made it known to him how grateful I was for the trust.

-The night before the procedure I was visiting with him and explaining what he might expect during the operation and the expected recovery time for such a procedure.
+The night before the procedure I was visiting with him and explaining what he might expect during the operation and the anticipated recovery time for such a procedure.
 I could tell by his demeanor I would be able to add some levity to the situation so I said, “Brother Dub, before I pray with you about the operation and your healing, may I ask you a personal question?”
 He said, “Sure Brother John, what is it?”

 “I have often thought about that call Brother John”, he said.
 “I was a referee for many years and made thousands of calls.
 In all those years I now believe this was the only call I made which was wrong, and right now I am reversing that technical foul!”, he said laughingly.
 “It’s never too late to ask forgiveness”, we both said joyfully before we shook hands and prayed together for his healing.